SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Hardware Experiment

 \subsubsection{Upside-down Ceiling Walk on Slippery Metal Surface}

-In this experiment, we evaluate the spine GOAT grippers on a slippery aluminum surface as pictured in Fig. \ref{fig:ceiling_bar}a,b with Gelsight Mini tactile sensors \cite{yuan2017gelsight}.
-SCALER successfully walked on a T-slotted aluminum bar upside down in Fig. \ref{fig:ceiling_bar}c.
+In this experiment, we evaluate the spine GOAT grippers on a slippery aluminum surface as pictured in \fig{fig:ceiling_bar}a,b with Gelsight Mini tactile sensors \cite{yuan2017gelsight}.
+SCALER successfully walked on a T-slotted aluminum bar upside down in \fig{fig:ceiling_bar}c.
 The spines engaged with micro textures on the aluminum bar surface, generating enough shear force to support SCALER upside down on the slippery surface.
-The tactile images shown in Fig. \ref{fig:ceiling_bar}a,b compare the aluminum bar surface grasped with the spine and a new unused identical aluminum bar.
-Fig. \ref{fig:ceiling_bar}a shows that the spines caused scratches at the bottom edge of grooves.
-These etches indicate that the spines are anchored in the grooves to generate shear forces, whereas spines making contact on the flat aluminum surfaces do not contribute to this shear force significantly.
+The tactile images shown in \fig{fig:ceiling_bar}a,b compare the aluminum bar surface grasped with the spine and a new, unused, identical aluminum bar.
+The spines caused scratches at the bottom edge of \red{the} grooves \red{in \fig{fig:ceiling_bar}a}.
+These etches indicate that the spines are anchored in the grooves to generate shear forces, whereas spines making contact on the flat aluminum surfaces do not contribute to this shear force significantly. \red{Since the environment is very slippery, there was no case when the gripper stuck like with sandpaper environments in Section~\ref{sec:overhang} over four episodes.}